 Many people end up entering or staying in relationships because they’re comfortable.
-Date as many people as you can so you have a good sense of what’s out there and what you want out of a partner.
+Relate to as many people as you can so you have a good sense of what’s out there and what you want in the people around you.
 Do the same for situations, activities, anything.

 - Life is a value exchange.

 Value may seem like a hazy concept, but it flows all around us as we interact with others.
 Next time you’re talking to someone, ask yourself, “What value is each of us getting out of this?”

 People hang out with you because you provide value, like an awesome attitude, a great sense of humor, or knowledge of the coolest events.
 You derive value from them too.

 Jobs pay you because you create value by working, and they provide value in the money and perks they provide to facilitate your lifestyle .Being conscious of this and trying to maximize the value you provide will help you be a better friend, teammate, partner, and person in general.

 I spend a lot of time online, and there’s always something I want that doesn’t exist.
 Being a developer, I can often just make it myself.